dogmaticwonder/lab-cyberark/readme.md

 - Add PSM for SSH component
 - Add very basic configuration that can be built upon
 - Windows end-point has development tools
+- Create entries in hosts file for components

+__Release 3__
+- Vagrantfile revised to include downloading of pre-built boxes from a password-protected URL